tc-lang/trenchcoat/writeups/bound-method.md

 ### Budgeting

-One way to improve this worst-case running time is to limit the depth of the tree it creates - i.e. limiting the number of recursive calls.
+One way to improve this worst-case runtime is to limit the depth of the tree it creates - i.e. limiting the number of recursive calls.

-If this is done, making the limit *m* recursive calls (or a tree depth of *m*+1), then the worst-case running time becomes:
+If this is done, making the limit *m* recursive calls (or a tree depth of *m*+1), then the worst-case runtime becomes:
-O( n (n-1) (n-2) ... (n-m) ) = O( n^(m+1) )
+`O( n (n-1) (n-2) ... (n-m) ) = O( n^(m+1) )`

-The breadth of the tree can still get incredibly high if a lot of bounds are given, meaning that there is still quite a long runtime despite it having a polynomial worst case.
+The tree can still get incredibly wide if a lot of bounds are given, meaning that there is still quite a long runtime despite it having a polynomial worst case.

-This is also quite limiting since it limits the number of requirements you can use within a proof.
+This is also quite restrictive since it sets a hard limit on the number of requirements you can use within a proof.
 While there are many quite complex cases don't require making many substitutions, there are also many that do - many simple cases, too.
 Take a long chain such as:
 ```
 a ≤ b
 b ≤ c